 Working with our regional partners through the Shenandoah Valley Conservation Collaborative (SVCC), the Alliance has created the Shenandoah Valley Fund.
 This revolving loan fund will assist landowners with gap funding to cover the costs of completing conservation easements on their land.

-First, a conservation easement is a voluntary agreement, established between a landowner and non-profit conservation organization or public agency, which places specific permanent restrictions on the use and development of a property.
+A conservation easement is a voluntary agreement, established between a landowner and non-profit conservation organization or public agency.
+The easement permanently restricts development while allowing for uses such as farming, grazing and timber harvest as determined by the owner of the land.
 A landowner sometimes chooses to do this to preserve the environmental integrity of the land and/or because they want the parcel to remain intact as a legacy for generations to come.